-You can review autoreplies metrics to understand how your article recommendations for email and web form are performing.
-Based on the metrics, you can make changes to your help center content to improve your suggestion rate, click-through rate, and resolution rate, and to decrease your rejection rate.
+Autoreplies metrics are available to help you understand how autoreplies with articles for email and web form are performing.
+Based on the metrics, you can update your help center content to improve your suggestion rate, click-through rate, and resolution rate, and decrease your rejection rate.

 This article contains the following sections: